Bold Hearts. Brilliant Minds.

 Welcome to UCR.
 We look forward to supporting your student's bold heart and brilliant mind!

-public university for social mobility for four years in a row, which means UCR elevates students to a higher standard of living.
-(U.S. News & World Report’s, 2020-23)
+as a top public university in the nation for social mobility.
+We elevate students to a higher standard of living.
+(U.S. News & World Report, 2024)

 Top 1.3%